Horatio Gates: Battle at Saratoga

 When it was clear that the British were not going to attempt Ticonderoga in 1776, Gates marched some of the army south to join Washington's army in Pennsylvania, where it had retreated after the fall of New York City.
 Though his troops were with Washington at the Battle of Trenton, New Jersey, Gates was not.
 Always an advocate of defensive action, Gates argued that Washington should retreat further rather than attack.
 When Washington dismissed this advice, Gates claimed illness as an excuse not to join the nighttime attack and instead traveled on to Baltimore, Maryland, where the Continental Congress was meeting.
-Gates had always maintained that he, not Washington, should have commanded the Continental Army.
-This opinion was supported by several wealthy and prominent New England delegates to the Continental Congress.
-Although Gates actively lobbied Congress for the appointment, Washington's stunning successes at Trenton and Princeton subsequently left no doubt as to who should be commander-in-chief.
+At Congress, Gates unsuccessfully lobbied Congress to reverse Washington's plan of operations, possibly hoping to replace him.
+Washington's subsequent successes at Trenton and Princeton left no doubt as to who should be commander-in-chief.
 Gates was then sent back north with orders to assist Philip Schuyler in the Northern Department.

 In 1777, Congress blamed Schuyler and St. Clair for the loss of Fort Ticonderoga, although Gates had exercised a lengthy command in the region.
 Congress finally gave Gates command of the Northern Department on August 4.

+On July 5, General Arthur St. Clair ordered Fort Ticonderoga so Americans evacuate on July 6.
+On July 7, Americans retreating eastward were engaged in Battle at Hubbardton, where stiff resistance inflicted over 200 casualties on the British.
+As Americans retreated southward, a battle developed at Fort Anne against the British advance.
+On July 8, a Vermont Constitution was adopted as the first in U.S. to grant suffrage to non-landowning males, require free public education, and prohibit slavery.
+This motivated added conscription into the Vermont Militia.
+After inflicting about 40 casualties, Americans burned Fort Anne and withdrew.
+On July 9, George Clinton was elected the first Governor of New York, thus replacing royal governor William Tryon, but the British military was re-occupying parts of NY since 1776.
+In August, St. Leger's Force is stopped at Fort Stanwix (siege 2–23 August) and Battle of Oriskany (6th), both over a hundred miles west of Burgoyne.